You have turned-in this assignment. You can review the lesson and see your previous answers.

 And these are the keywords that'll help you during the lesson.

-And an object is in equilibrium when there are no resultant forces on it and no resultant moments.
+The first is equilibrium and an object is in equilibrium when there are no resultant forces on it and no resultant moments.

-And the principle of moments is a statement that states when the clockwise moments acting on an object are equal to the anti-clockwise moments, the object will be balanced.
+And the principle of moments is a statement that states when the clockwise moments acting on an object are equal to the anticlockwise moments, the object will be balanced.

 You can return to this slide at any point in the lesson.

-In the first part, you're going to carry out an investigation that will allow you to discover the principle of moments using a balance beam.
+The lesson's in just two parts and the first part you're going to carry out an investigation that will allow you to discover the principle of moments using a balanced beam.

-Let's get started with planning the investigation.
+Let's get started with planning that investigation.

 Let's try an example to see if you can remember how to calculate moments.